LibreSolar/bms-c1/spec/2-system_description.md

 ## System integration

-As the BMS boards will be integrated into a battery system with its own enclosure, it does not require a fully protected enclosure itself.
-However, the design for a plastic enclosure to protect the circuit during assembly (e.g. against short circuits by tools) and to allow fixation inside the battery together with a heat sink will be provided.
+The BMS boards will be integrated into a battery system with its own enclosure.
+It will have a plastic enclosure to protect the circuit during assembly (e.g. against short circuits by tools) and to allow fixation inside the battery together with a heat sink.

 ## External interfaces